anancarv/python-artifactory/README.md

 artifact = art.artifacts.move("<CURRENT_ARTIFACT_PATH_IN_ARTIFACTORY>","<NEW_ARTIFACT_PATH_IN_ARTIFACTORY>")

 # You can also run a dryRun test with the move operation
+# It will return properties of the newly moved artifact
 ```

 #### Delete an artifact